Papa & Barkley

 Papa & Barkley is an American cannabis company based in California, that develops and markets products derived from tetrahydrocannabinol (THC) and cannabidiol (CBD).
 The company uses solventless, whole-plant infusion processes and focuses on pain relief, sleep, and general wellness.
-Its products are distributed in California's regulated cannabis market and nationally through hemp-derived CBD lines.
+Its products are distributed in California's regulated cannabis market, New York's regulated cannabis market, and nationally through hemp-derived CBD lines.

 History

 Papa & Barkley was founded in 2016 by Adam Grossman in Eureka, California.
 Grossman developed the company's first product, later branded as Releaf Balm, as a home remedy to ease his father's severe back pain.
 The formulation, made in a crockpot, became the foundation for the company's wellness product line.

 The company's name references Grossman's father ("Papa") and the family dog ("Barkley"), symbolizing its personal origins.
 Grossman partnered with cannabis formulator Guy Rocourt, who became Chief Product Officer and later CEO, to expand production using solventless methods.

 In January 2021, Papa & Barkley appointed Evelyn Wang, a former L'Oréal and Estée Lauder executive, as CEO.
 She led the company through product expansion and brand positioning efforts until early 2022, when Rocourt was promoted to CEO.
-In 2024, the company was acquired by Mammoth Distribution, one of California's largest cannabis distributors, marking a significant consolidation in the state's cannabis market.
+In 2024, the company was acquired by Mammoth Distribution, one of California's largest cannabis distributors and owner of the Heavy Hitters cannabis brand, marking a significant consolidation in the state's cannabis market.